Student Financial Planning

 - Part-time employment by a student is permissible only if prior approval has been obtained from the Dean.
 Failure to maintain satisfactory grades and clinical performance levels will give cause for permission for part-time employment to be denied or withdrawn.
 It is advised that students do not work during the first four quarters.
 After this period, a suggested maximum is two shifts per week.

 - Students are encouraged to investigate various civic, church and state agencies in their state of residence to determine if there are grant or scholarships funds available for graduate level studies.
 Such funds are limited, but are available in certain instances.
 Students should be aware that such scholarship funding must be disclosed to the Student Finance Office, and it may affect eligibility for Grad Plus or alternative loans, as discussed below.

 NOTE: Anesthesia students may NOT be employed by title OR by function as nurse anesthetists during the 28-month program.

-To be considered for financial assistance, students must complete the Free Application for Federal Student Assistance (FAFSA) ( www.fafsa.ed.gov is a free website; other websites charge a fee) three times during the 28-month program at MTSA.
-The FAFSA must be completed multiple times, to be eligible to continue to receive any additional funding throughout the remainder of the program.
+To be considered for financial assistance, students must complete the Free Application for Federal Student Assistance (FAFSA) ( www.fafsa.ed.gov is a free website; other websites charge a fee) two times during the 28-month program at MTSA.
+The FAFSA must be completed and updated, to be eligible to continue to receive any additional funding throughout the remainder of the program.
 When applying for Financial Aid, the MTSA School Code is 007783-00.